cjwsstrm/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+It was built to practice combining the following:
+- CSS
+- Express and MongoDB back-end skills.
+- HTML
+- jQuery and AJAX front-end skills
+- JS
+- Node

+In its current state, a user navigating to the provided address can post messages with 140 characters or less.
+These messages will be saved in a MongoDB database.
+The page contains basic javascript and css class changes on events such as :hover and .slideToggle.

+Moment is used to display the time since a post was made, and it is provided as part of this repository (and therefore not listed in the dependencies).

 ## Getting Started